santiago-webdev/portfolio-and-blog/src/lib/posts/how-to-layout-a-website.md

 ## Basic Principles

-1. Every page is made up of rows, and each row is a separate idea.
+- Every page is made up of rows, and each row is a separate idea.
   This is a pretty simple step to take
+- test

 ## Designing out sections